HOW TO: REDCap + Twilio Module

-• Twilio is a secure, third party app that has been integrated into REDCap to send survey invites/messages to participants via text or voice calls
+• Twilio is a third party web service that has been integrated into REDCap to send survey invites/messages to participants via text.

-• The message text is defined by the study team and approved by the IRB
+• The message text is defined by the study team and must be reviewed and approved by the IRB.
+PHI/PII is typically not approved or allowed in the text of the text message.

 Contact email@example.com for more information.